Multiple Myeloma (cont.)

 Because staging criteria differ according to different groups, some clinicians simply define the individual's multiple myeloma without assigning a stage and simply estimate a prognosis (see below) for their patient.
 In 2013, an international group divided stages into three stages based on two criteria, the concentration of beta-2-microglobulin and serum albumin levels; over time this defined criteria may become widely accepted.

-What is the treatment for multiple myeloma?
+What is the medical treatment for multiple myeloma?

-There is no known treatment that cures multiple myeloma.
+There is no known medical treatment that cures multiple myeloma.
 However, there are methods to decrease the occurrence and severity of symptoms and prolong life.
 The therapy is decided based upon the patient's condition and the cancer management team, made with the patient's input.
 The team will likely involve both a medical specialist in the treatment of myeloma called a medical oncologist, as well as a radiation oncologist and other consultants as appropriate.
 Oncology trained nurses and other personnel will likely be important members of the treatment team.

 The choices for treatment(s) often include combinations of drugs, some of which are given as pills and others by intravenous injection.
 These include drugs which affect or modulate the immune system, steroids, and some oral or injectable chemotherapy drugs.
 These are usually used in combinations.
 There may be a role for high-dose chemotherapy followed by the administration of bone marrow stem cells called a stem cell transplant or autotransplantation.
 Numerous factors come into play in determining whether or not to do such a transplant.
 Further information may be obtained from the National Comprehensive Cancer Network Guidelines (NCCN.org), which are updated at least yearly.
-Other treatments may include steroids, bisphosphonate therapy, blood/platelet transfusions, autotransplantation and/or plasmapheresis, and other combination therapy depending on the individual patient's disease stage.
+Other medical treatments may include steroids, bisphosphonate therapy, blood or platelet transfusions, autotransplantation and/or plasmapheresis, and other combination therapy depending on the individual patient's disease stage.